Buy or Construct Your Own Moonshine Still

-Pay attention to the following issues if you intend to buy or construct a still for high-quality distillates:
+Pay attention to the following issues if you intend to buy a copper still or construct a homemade still for high-quality distillates:

 - An alcohol still should be equipped with a steam thermometer, otherwise the still cannot be used appropriately to distill alcohol.
 Without a thermometer the heads and tails cannot be separated accurately with ease.

 - Position of the steam thermometer: The alcohol content of the steam and thereby the temperature of the steam depends on the difference in height to the surface of the boiling mash.
 Thus only the temperature of the steam at the highest point of the still correlates to the alcohol content of the distillate.
 So the thermometer has to be mounted at the highest point of the alcohol still.
 The steam must flow around the measuring point of the thermometer, this is the case just below the turnoff to the condenser.
 After the temperature measurement the steam pipe shouldn’t rise further.
 If you mount the thermometer far below the highest point of the vapor, you will measure wrong temperatures, the discrepancy can be 10 °C or even more.

 - The steam pipe’s diameter of the moonshine still shouldn’t be too small in relation to the volume of the still.
 The thinner and longer the pipe, the higher the pressure in the kettle while distilling.
 Even a small interior excess pressure results in a considerable change of the steam temperature and a wrong temperature measurement.
 Furthermore, an interior excess pressure results in losses of flavor.

 - All materials of the still should not interact with the vapor or distillate.
 For example, don’t use rubber seals or a rubber hose, because rubber is not resistant against chemical solvents like alcohol.
 The distillate would strongly taste like rubber.
 Heat resistant glass, stainless steel or copper are optimal materials, all three materials don’t influence the result of the distillation.